In aviation, the safety of staff, passengers and the public has

 the clearance is giving by the ramp operator responsible for aircraft departure

-and there are no activities by ground service equipment or vehicles.
+and there are no activities by ground support equipment or vehicles.

 Marker cones should be stored in a dedicated area so that they